stainlessray/Coursera_Capstone/report/RESULTS.md

 | Index   | 0.62   |
 | F1      | 0.77   |<br>

  To give you an idea just how extreme the dimension of the data surrounding conditions is we produced a matrix of correlation that to even trained eyes, the visual is strikingly confusing.
-Because nothing about these individual nuggets is directly informative. by itself.<br>
+Because nothing about these individual nuggets is directly informative, by itself.<br>

 <br>
 </p>